KCB4Rockstar/Structure-Explorer-Fabric-Mod/README.md

 Structure Explorer

-Use `/discoveries` command to see all the structures you've visited.
+Use `/discoveries` command to see all the structures you've discovered.

 There is also:
 `/discoveries player <Player Name>`